owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 Engine functor sits on top of the stack, this is where a computation graph finally gets executed.
 Engine functor contains two sub modules, one for initialising the graph and the other for evaluating graph.

-Before we finish this section, you can try the following snippet in ``utop``.
-Both snippets generate a module for DNN applications.
-The difference is that the first one uses the old stack whereas the second one uses the new stack with computation graph.
+Before we finish this section, we can try the following snippet in ``utop``.
+Both snippets generate a module for DNN applications, the difference is that the first one uses the old stack whereas the second one uses the new stack with computation graph.

 .. code-block:: ocaml